tom-foster/tom-foster.github.io/_posts/2020-08-13-data-ethics-or-information-ethics-does-it-matter.md

 3. Apply natural language processing to break the document into a hash table.
 4. You're now working at the data level as it isn't information humans could make sense of.

-If we we're thinking if you were a very popular individual you have lots of letters.
-Probably too many to read at this stage, you need to filter out the ones so you're only dealing with the most interesting to you, you could employ lots of people to read the letter and tell you what the letter says - but honestly who's doing that these days.
+Let's now say you're a very popular individual you have lots of letters.
+Probably too many to read at this stage, you need to filter out the ones so you're only dealing with the most interesting to you, you could employ lots of people to read the letters and tell you what the letters say - but honestly who's doing that these days.
 (Some might argue who's sending you all these written letters).

 You train a machine learning model to only tell you about the ones you're interested in.
 This decision support tool operates at a high level of accuracy so you trust it, knowing that it has the probability of throwing out 3% of letters you would find interesting.